Puppet-Finland/rds-resize/README.md

     $ kill <pid>
     $ kill -9 <pid>

+Alternatively you can try to kill the connection from server side.
+For details see [this article](https://dataedo.com/kb/query/postgresql/kill-session).

 Once all connections to the database are down you can proceed with running the script.

 ## Launch the RDS resizing container